ainamcevoy/LOCr_toolbox_for_oxygensensors/README.md

 Chalmers ICT Area of Advance.

 How to cite this data:
 McEvoy, Aina; Paul, Catherine; Modin, Oskar; Mohammadi, Amir Saeid, Murphy, Kathleen (2025).
-Data for: " New rapid methods for assessing the production and removal of labile organic carbon in water treatment using fluorescence and oxygen measurements ".
-DOI hhttpXXXX
+Data for: " New rapid methods for assessing the production and removal of labile organic carbon in water treatment using fluorescence and oxygen measurements https://doi.org/10.1021/acsestwater.5c00153

 This dataset is published under the CC BY (Attribution) license.
 This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.